TessFerrandez/encryption-service/README.md

 When you have completed a task.
 Create a **pull request** to merge the work into the main repository.
 This is how you can create a PR: https://help.github.com/desktop/guides/contributing-to-projects/creating-a-pull-request/

+### Disclaimer ###
+**THIS CODE IN THIS REPOSITORY IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**